How does a life insurance brokers get paid? Insurance brokers explained

 Using an insurance broker

-Seeing as insurance brokers don’t work for the insurance company themselves, they don’t have the power to manage your insurance claims.
+Seeing as brokers don’t work for the insurer themselves, they don’t have the power to manage your insurance claims.
 While they cannot manage claims, when you purchase your insurance through a broker they can give you professional advice while you search for your insurance quotes.
 They’ll help you figure out an optimal price point, as well as consider what sort of options (like riders or deductibles) apply to your policy.

 Using an insurance agent